scoverage/sbt-coveralls/README.md

 # Custom Encoding

 By default `xsbt-coveralls-plugin` uses `UTF-8` encoding.
-To use a different encoding run the command
+To use a different encoding, add the following to your `build.sbt`

-    coveralls test enc=ISO-8859-1
+    import com.github.theon.coveralls.CoverallsPlugin.CoverallsKeys._

+    encoding := "ISO-8859-1"

 # SNAPSHOT Builds